Your website needs a team. (But it doesn’t have to be your team.)

 The takeaway: staffing is a strategic issue

 There's no universal right answer to how a company should allocate resources for its website.
-Build internally, outsource, go hybrid—it depends on the business, the stage, the budget, the ambition.
+Build internally, outsource, or go hybrid; it depends on the business, the stage, the budget, and the ambition.

 That's the real point.
-Not a particular engagement length or team structure, but the ability to adapt—scaling up, scaling down, shifting focus—without losing ground.
+The real advantage is the ability to adapt: scaling up, scaling down, or shifting focus without losing momentum.

 Read more from the Edgar Allan Blog.

-At some point, every growing company faces the same question: how do we continue to evolve and improve our website long-term, and how do we staff for it?
+At some point, every growing company faces the same question: how do we continue to evolve and improve our website long-term, and how should we staff for it?

 But there's also something in between.